Designation of Greater Farallones National Marine Sanctuary

 NOAA issues a Notice of Intent for the proposed inclusion of the waters extending from Point Bonita to Point San Pedro as part of the Monterey Bay National Marine Sanctuary.
 This launches a series of public scoping meetings.

-After an extensive 10 year process involving consulting 10 local, state, and federal agencies, the Farallones sanctuary in partnership with the California State Lands Commission publish the Tomales Bay Vessel Management Plan, to improve water quality and protect sensitive eelgrass and essential fish habitat.
+The Farallones sanctuary in partnership with the California State Lands Commission publish the Tomales Bay Vessel Management Plan, to improve water quality and protect sensitive eelgrass and essential fish habitat.

 Farallones sanctuary and partners host the third sold out Biennial Ocean Climate Summit and publicly release Our Coast Our Future, an online sea level rise decision support tool for resource managers as well as the Climate Indicators for the North-central California Coast and Ocean.

 The sanctuary releases the draft White Shark Programmatic Environment Assessment for public comment.
 The sanctuary is a destination feeding ground during the fall for adult and sub-adult white sharks that visit seasonally to feed on marine mammals.

 The sanctuary climate efforts are highlighted as a case study by the United Nations Framework Convention on Climate Change during COP 21.
 At CPO 21 NOAA Administrator, Dr. Sullivan uses the sanctuary’s climate work as an example of NOAA’s efforts to address climate change in the marine environment.

 The wreck of the USS Conestoga, which lies in the sanctuary three miles east of the Farallon Islands, is officially listed in the National Register as a Site of National Significance.